ch1ckenhead/f1-podium-predictor/README.md

 ### Prerequisites

-- Python 3.8 or higher
+- **Python 3.11** (required - some packages like CatBoost may have compatibility issues with newer versions)
-- pip or conda package manager
+- pip package manager
+- Git (for cloning the repository)

+**Note**: This project requires Python 3.11 specifically.
+Python 3.12+ may cause installation issues with CatBoost and other dependencies.

-### Setup
+### Setup for New Collaborators

 1. **Clone the repository:**
 ```bash